-The primary difference between this approach and that for the CMAQ and MAQSIP models is that the Elevpoint processing step is required.
-Traditionally, elevated point sources have been selected for the UAM, REMSAD, or CAM_X models using the analytical plume rise calculation.
+The primary difference between this approach is that the Elevpoint processing step is required.
+Traditionally, elevated point sources have been selected for the UAM or CAM_X models using the analytical plume rise calculation.
 While Elevpoint can perform this calculation and use it exclusively to determine the elevated sources, you can also use the other selection criteria if desired: emissions values, emissions rank, stack parameters, and plant numbers.
-As described in Section 2.15.1, "Computing layer fractions for CMAQ and MAQSIP" [84], if the selection criteria include emissions, then the PTMPLIST file will be used to input all hourly emissions files for the entire modeling episode.
+As described in Section 2.15.1, "Computing layer fractions for CMAQ" [84], if the selection criteria include emissions, then the PTMPLIST file will be used to input all hourly emissions files for the entire modeling episode.